Utah-CS3550-Fall-2023/assignments/hw4.md

 re-running the `scp` (or `pscp`) command and rerun the `runserver` command.

-If no static files work, check that your NGINX configuration has the correct `/static/` block.
-If you nonetheless cannot get it to work, you can remove that block and pass `--insecure` together with `--noreload` when running your Django application.

 Phase 5: Setting up your domain with HTTPS
 ------------------------------------------